denielaa/frontend-stuff/README.md

 # frontend-tricks
-Collections of Frontend tips and trick including CSS, Javascript for my self to keep learning
+Collections of Frontend tips and trick including CSS, Javascript and HTML for my self to keep learning

 ### CSS
 0. [You Dont Need Javascript For That](https://robots.thoughtbot.com/you-don-t-need-javascript-for-that)